Skatteetaten/clerk/README.md

       }
     }

-You can then run the different calls in the http call with either of these proilfes
+You can then run the different calls in the http call with either of these profiles